 - Yes/No – My English language skills will allow me to prepare for class, be an active participant, and be confident that I can respond to a dreaded cold call.

 - Yes/No – I have at least two years of work experience that demonstrates my progress and contribution over time.

 - Yes/No – I have functional skills or industry knowledge that will allow me to contribute both in class and to group projects.

 - Yes/No – I have experience working with and leading others toward a common goal.

 If you answered “No” to any of the above, you probably shouldn’t be applying in Round 1.
-Take some time to assess your profile, and then take action to ensure that you will be competitive at your target programs.
+Spend some time assessing your profile, and then take action to ensure that you will be competitive at your target programs.
 Depending on the areas where your profile is lacking, you may be ready for Round 2 in January.
 If you fall short in several dimensions, you should consider waiting until next year.
 See “12 Tips to Enhance Your Business School Profile,” “Five Tips to Build Your Quantitative Profile,” and “Build Your MBA Leadership Profile Through Community Involvement” for guidance on strengthening your profile.

 Will Your Applications Be STRONG?